t4d-gmbh/WebServerSetup/examples/HeadscaleVPN.md

 # Ansible Roles README

 This README provides instructions on how to use three Ansible roles: **Docker**, **Traefik**, and **Headscale**.
 These roles are designed to set up a Docker environment with Traefik as a reverse proxy and Headscale for managing Tailscale nodes.

+The exemplary setup deployed in this example is heavily inspired from the very nice [Headscale VPN video tutorial](https://www.youtube.com/watch?v=DQ1W5JFGBpY) (in German) from [Navigio](https://www.youtube.com/@Navigio1).

 ## Prerequisites